-The second step is to assess for spread, also known and metastasis.
+The second step is to assess for spread, also known as metastasis.
 This is referred to as staging.
-Many cancers (such as osteosarcoma, melanoma, mammary cancer and high mast cell tumours) will to the local lymph nodes, lungs and liver and the presence or absence of spread (metastasis) can be helpful to determine prognosis and appropriate treatment options.
+Many cancers (such as osteosarcoma, melanoma, mammary cancer and high mast cell tumours) will spread to the local lymph nodes, lungs and liver and the presence or absence of spread (metastasis) can be helpful to determine prognosis and appropriate treatment options.

 After diagnosis, the treatment plan for your pet will then depend on the type of cancer, what stage it is at, pathological results and your personal wishes.
 Options may include palliation, chemotherapy (injectable vs oral tablets), surgery or radiation therapy (radiotherapy).